-In addition, the claims (approved by a manager or where no manager is appointed, the Monitor) of a security trustee which holds security (other than under the ACS Acts) over assets outside Ireland in order to augment the security under the ACS Acts also have super preferred creditor status.
+In addition, the claims (approved by a manager or where no manager is appointed, the Monitor) of a security trustee which holds security (other than under the ACS Acts) over assets outside Ireland in order to augment the security under the ACS Acts shall be deemed to be the claims of Tier 2 creditors.

-The ACS Acts provide that the claims of the super-preferred creditors and the other preferred creditors have effect irrespective of when the Mortgage Covered Security, contract or appointment of the Monitor or manager giving rise to a claim was issued or made, of when a claim of a preferred creditor arose and of the terms of that security, contract or appointment.
+The ACS Acts provide that the claims of the Tier 1 creditors and the other preferred creditors have effect irrespective of when the security, contract or appointment giving rise to a claim was issued or made, of when a claim of a preferred creditor arose and of the terms of that security, contract or appointment.

-To the extent that the claims of all preferred creditors are not fully satisfied from the proceeds of the disposal of the Cover Assets included in the Pool maintained by the relevant Institution, such creditors become unsecured creditors in the insolvency process relating to the Institution, the claims of the superpreferred creditors ranking above those of the other preferred creditors in this regard.
+To the extent that the claims of all preferred creditors are not fully satisfied from the proceeds of the disposal of the Cover Assets included in the Pool maintained by the relevant Institution, such creditors are, with respect to the unsatisfied parts of these claims, to be regarded as unsecured creditors in the insolvency or resolution process relating to the Institution, the claims of the Tier 1 creditors ranking above those of the other preferred creditors in this regard.